power-theory/powertwin-solver/README.md

 ```
 Download the docker images as sif files and run the hpc_submit.sh command with your adjust directories.
+Save sif files into sif_contaiers and in the same directory create an upload directory for your metadata, geojson, and config files.

 ## Future Development Roadmap